Wiimmbo/Feature-Selection-Problem/README.md

 ```python
 Evaluator(data_path, encoder, regression_model, loss_function)
 ```
-Afterward, you can instantiate any of the three search algorithms (PSO, RealDifferentialEvolution, or CombinatorialDifferentialEvolution).
+Afterward, you can instantiate any of the three search algorithms (`PSO`, `RealDifferentialEvolution`, or `CombinatorialDifferentialEvolution`).

 You will need to pass the evaluator you just instantiated as a parameter.
 Now, you can use the `.optimize` method for the differential evolution algorithms or the `.minimize` and `.maximize` methods for PSO.
 Each has its parameters to configure the execution of the search algorithm.
 It will print the result and the selected features.